IndexMultithreaded Rendering

 Lifetime of Passed Objects

 All objects that are passed to the rendering context (such as gradients, patterns, images, and paths) must live through asynchronous processing.
 To simplify this Blend2D automatically manages the lifetime of such objects by using reference counting.
 When an object is passed to the rendering context, and the context decides to keep that object for later use, it would temporarily increase the reference count of such object.
-In other words, it creates a weak copy of it so that it can be used later by a worker thread later.
-Blend2D uses atomic reference counting, which enables the sharing of objects between multiple threads.
+In other words, it creates a weak copy of it so that it can be used by a worker thread later.
+Blend2D uses atomic reference counting, which means that styles can be shared between threads without races.

 There is one important detail regarding reference counting in Blend2D, called copy-on-write.
 When two BLPath instances share the same data and one instance is being changed, the data has to be copied first so that the other instance's data doesn't change as well.
 It is called copy-on-write, because the copy will only be made if such object is changed.